-You may have seen headlines in 2019 about a worsening humanitarian crisis in Haiti.
-And you most certainly saw headlines in 2021 following a political crisis and 7.2-magnitude earthquake.
-These moments have been just some of the latest inflection points in a country that has suffered more than five centuries of political instability—and the effects thereof.
-Here’s our at-a-glance guide to Haitian history.
+These moments have been just some of the latest inflection points in a country that has suffered more than five centuries of political instability.
+Here’s our at-a-glance guide to Haitian history, as it relates to the country’s current humanitarian emergency.

 1492: The “beginning” of history

 Christopher Columbus lands on what is now known as Hispaniola (the island shared by Haiti and the Dominican Republic) and claims it for Spanish monarchs Ferdinand and Isabella.
-While this is regarded as the beginning of Haiti’s written history, the island had been inhabited by indigenous Taíno, who referred to the land as Ayiti, since the BC era.
+While this has been regarded as the beginning of Haiti’s written history, the island had been inhabited by indigenous Taíno (who referred to the land as Ayiti) since the BC era and had a rich history long before Spanish conquest.

 1496-1697: Spanish colonization